badosa/JSON-stat/utils/tbrowser.md

 );
 ```

-It also accepts a string representing a URL.
+or a string representing a URL

 ```js
 JSONstatUtils.tbrowser(